For many travelers to Japan, the allure of Saga Prefecture lies in its world-class ceramics. The towns of Arita and Imari are legendary.

 If you want to buy pottery but are terrified of your kids breaking a $200 plate, head to Kouraku Kiln for their famous “Treasure Hunting” experience.

-If you are planning a multi-day trip across the island and wondering how to fit this in, check out our routing advice in Kyushu Family Itineraries: The Complete Guide to Planning Your 3 to 7-Day Trip.
+If you are planning a multi-day trip across the island and wondering how to fit this in, check our routing advice in Kyushu Family Itineraries: The Complete Guide to Planning Your 3 to 7-Day Trip.

 Imari with Kids: The Village of Secret Kilns